Women in Union Undergraduate Scholarship Information

 General Scholarship Information

-Scholarship awards are not renewable and may only be awarded to currently enrolled students who are registered for at least half-time academic credit during the 2016-2017 academic year.
+Scholarship awards are not renewable and may only be awarded to currently enrolled students who are registered for at least half-time academic credit.
 A completed scholarship application includes a completed and signed scholarship form, and a required personal statement(s)/ essay.
 Applicants may consult with the writing center to prepare a good essay for this competitive scholarship.

 Statement of Intention